danielkomaz/cloudskillsbootcamp/Week-8-Containerization-And-Kubernetes/README.md

 # Week 8 - Containerization and Kubernetes

+This week we will take a close look on how to run containers in Azure and AWS.
+Based on the workflow showed in the Cloud Native Bootcamp videos I created an alternative way in which we deploy all our workload with terraform.

 _Note:_ If you are looking for a good and handy GUI/IDE for administrating/developing on k8s clusters you should have a look at [Lens](https://k8slens.dev/).

 ## Project 1 - Creating a Minikube environment

+In this project we will create a local Minikube installation which can be used for local development.

 ### Software (Minikube)